terintealexandrin18/vansbooking/README.md

 - Marcel has provided valuable tutoring, offering guidance, feedback, and support, while also addressing key points discussed during our meetings.
 - My wife for taking the time to check the website and providing me with valuable feedback.
 Her input was truly helpful.
 - Code Institute team for support and advice

+## Changes and Updates

+- Added validation for contact number: only 11-digit numbers are accepted for making a booking.
+- Implemented a calendar widget for booking dates to prevent selection of past dates, allowing only future dates to be selected.
+- Updated the contact form to validate that only 11-digit numbers are accepted, ensuring form submission only with valid contact numbers.
+- Added Agile Approach section detailing sprints and tasks.
+- Updated user stories with acceptance criteria.
+- Included Database Model section with schema documentation.
+- Enhanced documentation of sprints, milestones, and user acceptance criteria.